Force-quit/Chatlis/README.md

 The server mainainer needs to generate an SSL certificate that is signed with a CA certificate.

+## Port-Forwarding

+To enable internet communication, you need to port-forward TCP over port 59532.

 ## Installing OpenSSL Command Prompt on Windows

 Run the following command in an elevated powershell window: